Using a database

 Accessing the database from PHP

-It may take some minutes for the database to be created.
+It may take a few minutes for the database to be created.

 Find: